Amazon Kindle versus Kobo ebook readers

 Kobo ebook readers

 Kobo ebook readers, sold by WHSmith and through Kobo directly, are quickly becoming well known in the UK market.
-While Sony and Barnes & Noble wave goodbye to ebook readers, Kobo is still releasing new models to offer alternatives to Amazon's Kindle range.
-The company also has its own smartphone and tablet offering in the form of the Kobo Reading app, which is home to over 4 million paid-for and free titles.
+While Sony and Barnes & Noble have waved goodbye to ebook readers, Kobo is still releasing new models to offer alternatives to Amazon's Kindle range.
+The company also has its own smartphone and tablet offering in the form of an app, which is home to over 4 million paid-for and free titles.

-More recently, Kobo unveiled its IPX8-rated waterproof ebook reader - the Kobo Aura One - and the Kobo Aura (Edition 2).
-Click on the links to find out whether they offer serious competition to Amazon's Kindles.
-Prices for Kobo's ebook readers range from £70 up to around £190.
-If you want to learn more about Kobo's range of eook readers, take a look at our Kobo reviews page.
+More recently, Kobo unveiled its latest IPX8-rated waterproof ebook reader - the Kobo Aura H2O (Edition 2).
+For another water-resistant Kobo ebook reader, see the Kobo Aura One.
+Prices for Kobo's ebook readers range from £80 up to around £190.
+If you want to learn more about Kobo's range of eook readers, take a look at our Kobo reviews.

 Pros: